cleesmith/python_learning/README.md

 image, so the main program can resume motion detection more quickly -- i.e. less latency.

-> Note that this setup is **not very secure**, but hey, I'm mostly watching the neigbor's cat prowl around for food, yes, I fed it once and now we have a "relationship".
+> Note that this setup is **not very secure**, but hey, there's not a lot of evil doers up here in the mountains so I'm mostly watching the neigbor's cat prowl around for food.
-Not a lot of evil doers up here in the mountains.
+Yes, I fed it once so now we have a "relationship", or that's how she sees it.
 But it's a fun project to justify spending $40 on a raspberry pi.
 Yes, I did spend $60 on a Banana Pi (BPi) which just sits over there blinking, but it can have a real sata drive attached ... if I ever get to that project.
 I'm